Are Cane Corso Hyper? (Explained!)

 How Can I Help My Hyper Cane Corso Calm Down?

 Cane Corso doesn’t get hyper for no reason.
 These are intelligent dogs and it means that there is a reason behind their hyper behavior.
-However, the first step into solving this problem is by ignoring it.
+However, the first step in solving this problem is to ignore it.
 Try to find the reason why they are becoming hyper but do not react to their hyperactivity.

 Then, try and find something for them to do.
 This would be a job or some fun activity that both of you can do it.